 Chicken breasts are one of the most common proteins to have on hand, but they can be difficult to work with to make an easy weeknight dinner.
 While white meat is tasty, it really isn’t anything exciting.

 Sometimes you just need to get back to basics!
 With this recipe, I’ll teach you how to cook the juiciest chicken breasts by perfecting a simple, classic searing method… in less than 30 minutes!
 It is so easy, you can even make side dishes at the same time and have dinner ready super quickly.

 Why sear?
 By searing chicken breasts in a hot skillet, the outside of the breast becomes beautifully caramelized and flavorful.
 The juices are then sealed inside, so every bite is moist and tender.

-What Ingredients You Need to Make Pan Seared Chicken Breasts with Gravy
+Ingredients for Pan Seared Chicken Breasts with Gravy

 I like to keep the ingredients simple for making the best healthy chicken breasts.
 Using just a few items really helps each to shine.

 - Skinless, boneless chicken breasts